Vhalur-PickEms/.github/profile/README.md

-# Vhalur PickEms
+# Welcome to Vhalur PickEms!
-Welcome to my semester 3 portfolio of Software Engineering at Fontys Eindhoven.

 ## About Me
 My name is Casper van den Dijk, a student at Fontys University of Applied Sciences.
 Here I study the HBO ICT course, currently in the third semester of software engineering.